focus-trap/focus-trap/README.md

 If the focus trap has not been activated, nothing happens.

+Whether the trap is already paused or not, its paused state becomes __manually-paused__ even if the trap has already been auto-paused as a result of another trap being activated after this one (and so being higher on the stack than this one).

 Returns the `trap`.

 Any `onDeactivate` callback will not be called, and focus will not return to the element that was focused before the trap's activation.
 But the trap's behavior will be paused.